This information describes how to care for dry skin.

 - Apply petroleum jelly or the moisturizer recommended by your doctor or nurse to your hands and feet at bedtime.
 Cover them with cotton gloves or socks.

 - Wear a fragrance-free lip balm that has no vitamins.
 Reapply it as needed.

 - Do not lick your lips.

 - After you wash your hands, pat them dry with a towel, then apply moisturizer.

-- Do not use products (such as colognes, gels, aftershave) that contain alcohol.
+- Do not use products, such as colognes, gels, or aftershaves, that contain alcohol.

 - During the winter, protect your skin by wearing a hat and gloves while outdoors.

 - Avoid direct contact with fabrics, such as wool or angora.
-These may irritate your skin.
+They may irritate your skin.
 Wear clothing made of 100% cotton and then layer it with woolen clothes.